BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-3d-modding.md

 Once we have Blender installed, it's time to get some core plugins.

+> Some people have had some issues directly installing these plugins with Blender versions 4+.
+> It is possible to have multiple versions of Blender installed!
+So, grab 3.6, install the plugins there, and when you update to a newer version it should take your plugins and settings with it.
+{.is-warning}

 ### Important BG3 Plugins

 #### [BG3/DOS2 Collada Exporter](https://github.com/Norbyte/dos2de_collada_exporter)